Get Going Guide (2026)

 What This Guide Is (and Why You Need It)

-This guide covers the stretch between deciding to divorce and your preliminary conference, the first official court appearance.
+This guide covers Phase II, the stretch between deciding to divorce and your preliminary conference, the first official court appearance.

-Why does that matter?
-Because this is where many people get stuck.
-The confusion, the pressure, the emotional landmines.
+Why that particular slice of time?
+Because that’s where so many people get stuck.
+The confusion, the pressure, the emotional landmines—they’re all at peak intensity right there.
 But information calms anxiety.
-Knowing what's coming makes everything more manageable.
+Knowing what's coming makes everything more manageable so you can breathe again, gather yourself, and feel confident as you step into the divorce.

 My goal?
 To help you move faster through the legal maze so you can get to what really matters: your life after divorce.